arthurvguide/cheltenham-organics/README.md

 ## Business Strategy

+### Primary Goals

+#### The site owners' primary goals are:

+    - To be able to sell the stores products online
+    - To be able to add, remove or edit products in the store.
+    - To access a customer's order, edit and/or remove it if necessary.
+    - To access order feedbacks
+    - To own a website which is easy to use and navigate, for all types of users on all devices.

+#### A potential customer's primary goals are:

+    - To view details of and purchase any of the available products from the online store.
+    - To be able to register for an account.
+    - To see an order history in their account.
+    - To be able to edit their account details.
+    - To easily navigate the whole website and keep track of all user interactions.

 ### Business Model

 I chose a traditional B2C app, which has a simple and user-friendly interface.
 This online store offers self-made products (organic food).
 Products are collected from their land and then offered for sale on the website.
 With delivery charge of just £2 nationwide (UK).